Daniel-commits392/Smart-Goal_planner/README.md

 ##  How To Run It

-1. **Start the backend server**:

-npx json-server --watch db.json --port 3000
+1. **Start the backend server**: npx json-server --watch db.json --port 3000

 2. **Start the frontend React app**:
-   Use: npm run dev
+   Use: npm run dev on your terminal.

-4. **Open your browser**
+3. **Open your browser**
-    You will see a link once you **run npm run dev**.
-This link will take you to the browser where you will see the application.
+    You will see a link  **(http://localhost:5173)**  once you run **npm run dev**.
+This link will direct you to the browser, where you will be able to view the application.

 ## Author
-This project is written by Daniel Kariuki Ndungu as part of a **Moringa School** project aimed at letting us learn about React, components, props and state.
+This project is written by Daniel Kariuki Ndungu as part of a **Moringa School** project aimed at letting us learn about React, components, props, and state.